What is Medical Gap Cover and Why Is It Contentious?

 Although you pay so much for medical aid each month, it can’t always pay your bills.
 That’s a shocker.
 Medical gap cover is there for you in these difficult times.

-This means that people have to take out medical gap cover – to make up what the medical aids can’t pay.
+This means that people have to take out top up insurance – to make up what the medical aids can’t pay.
 But what is medical gap cover exactly?
 Read on.

 The government sets a national pricing structure for all medical procedures.
 It is the National Health Reference Price List (NHRPL).
 Their mission is to determine the fair and reasonable cost of healthcare services in South Africa